Voter Protection Hotline

 Absentee Voting In Person

-Starting 30 days before an election, your town office or city hall will have absentee ballots on site.
+Starting 30 days before Election Day, your town office or city hall will have absentee ballots on site.

-For the November 3 general election, this deadline is Thursday, October 29
+For the November 3 general election, this deadline to vote via in-person absentee ballot is Thursday, October 29

 What If I Need an Absentee Ballot After the Deadline?

-For November, when the deadline remains the Thursday before Election Day, if there are extenuating circumstances, you can request an absentee ballot after that—just call your town office or city hall.
+If there are extenuating circumstances, you can request an absentee ballot after Thursday, October 29—just call your town office or city hall to get details about how to do so.
 These special circumstances are:

 - An unexpected absence from the municipality during the entire time the polls are open on election day;